 Normally a prostate gland grows as a person ages, but if it grows too big it may block or obstruct the urethra, causing symptoms like difficulty in urination, high frequency of urination at night, painful ejaculation, urine incontinence, loss of libido; and pain in the back, pelvis or hips.
 The most common prostate problems are as follows:

 Acute Bacterial Prostatitis is a sudden illness caused by bacteria; most commonly Chlamydia and ureaplasma.
 Sometimes there is no trace of bacteria even though the patient is suffering from signs of infection such as fever, chills or pain as a sign of infection.
 The patient may also suffer from painful urination, often with blood in the urine.
 These are all common symptoms of acute bacterial prostatitis.

 Benign Prostatic Hyperplasia

 Benign Prostatic Hyperplasia or BPH occurs when the cells of the prostate gland are growing to an extent where the gland is obstructing the body’s proper urine flow; resulting in difficult urination and often dribbling of urine after urination.
-This enlargement is not cancerous but a long term BPH can promote other prostate problems.
-About 50 percent of men of the age 60, and 80 percent of men aged 80 are suffering from BPH.
+This enlargement is not cancerous but a long-term BPH can promote other prostate problems.
+About 50 percent of men of the age of 60 and 80 percent of men aged 80 are suffering from BPH.

 Chronic Bacterial Prostatitis